Maria Gintova

 Her current research focuses on three main projects:

-1) Future of work in the public service (supported by the McMaster Arts Research Board Grant - $7,000).
-This project uncovers an emerging area of the future of work in the public service and comprehensively examines current government transformation initiatives (e.g. digital and open government, transition to hybrid work, and anti-racism initiatives) to better understand the impact of these initiatives and public servants’ perceptions on the future of work in the public service.
+1) Future of work in the public service (supported by SSHRC Insight Development Grant - $74,978 and McMaster Arts Research Board Grant - $7,000).
+This project uncovers an emerging area of the future of work in the public service and comprehensively examines current government transformation initiatives (e.g. digital and open government, transition to hybrid work, and anti-racism initiatives) to better understand the impact of these initiatives on public servants' recruitment and retention in the digital age.

 2) User-centred policy design in child welfare (supported by SSHRC Partnership Engagement Grant - $24,988).
 In partnership with the Ministry of Children, Community and Social Services, this project pursues two main objectives: (1) to bring voices of those directly impacted by government policies into the policy development process (by applying user-centred design approach) and (2) to explore the area of coordinated service delivery between children aid societies, foster care agencies and group homes, and mental health, health, education, youth justice, immigration, and other service providers.
 We specifically focusing on the needs, challenges, and potential solutions identified by Black youth, families and services providers serving Black communities with the end goal of incorporating this advice into implementation of the Child Welfare Redesign strategy.

-3) Social media use in public administration.
+3) Social media use in public administration (supported by BIRMAC Grant - $3,630).
 This project focuses on understanding if government social media accounts are a source of misinformation and disinformation.

 • Contact Information